robotframework/robotframework/doc/python/PythonTutorial.rst

   screen.
 With Robot Framework keywords such messages would end up into the log file.

-* For more interesting examples see for example Dive Into Python: http://diveintopython.org/getting_to_know_python/index.html
+* For more interesting examples see Dive Into Python: http://diveintopython.org/getting_to_know_python/index.html